-By Chiara Orsingher, PhD, Gian Luca Marzocchi, PhD and Sara Valentini, PhD
+By Chiara Orsingher, PhD (Italy), Gian Luca Marzocchi, PhD (Italy) and Sara Valentini, PhD (Italy)

 Buying a house is a complex and involving process.
 The process is much more significant than just deciding on a location, a space, and a set of features.
 The home purchase often helps fulfill a set of personal goals, requiring commitment to a long-term endeavor and projecting oneself in the future.
 From the customer point of view, buying a house is an all-encompassing experience, not just a purchase, and the customer's personal relationship with the real estate agent becomes an integral part of the sales experience.
 Consequently, many agent-related factors exert a deep influence on the customer's overall evaluation of the experience.